ashkan-rahdar/Transfering-data-from-activeforum-DNN-to-wpforo-WP-/0.Documentation/PHP intsallation using IIS.md

     - Once the installation is complete, open a web browser and type http://localhost.
     - You should see the default IIS welcome page, indicating that IIS is successfully installed.

+6. Set Correct Permissions

+    - Make sure that the IIS user has permission to access the C:\inetpub\wwwroot directory:
+        - Right-click on the wwwroot folder, and select Properties.
+        - Go to the Security tab.
+        - Click Edit, then Add.
+        - Enter IIS_IUSRS and click Check Names to validate it.
+        - Click OK, and then grant Read & Execute permissions to this user.

 ## PHP